moraaruth/Akan-name/README.md

 * Javascript - which is used to make my project interactive and fun.

 * Bootstrap - which makes my project responsive.

+## BDD
+* Write code to handle
+* Wrong input entered
+* No data entered
+* Correct data entered
+* Placeholders
+* Correct Akan name to match day of the week.

 ## Github Pages link